hyperledger/fabric-sdk-java/README.md

  The 1.0 sdk is currently under development and the ***API is still subject to change****.
 It is likely any code depending on this 1.0 version `preview` may need updating with subsequent updates of the SDK.

+## Known limitations

+* TLS Is supported but demo/test/sample code does not use it: JIRA FAB-2855
+* TCerts are not supported: JIRA FAB-1401
+* Chain code upgrade not supported: JIRA FAB-2752
+* Query Channels, instantiated chaincodes, and installed chaincodes : JIRA FAB-2754

 ## Valid builds of Fabric and Fabric-ca